 In 2012, the US Department of Education’s National Center for Education Statistics (NCES) published a report on the state of writing skills in the United States today.
 The annual report is referred to as “The Nation’s Report Card” and you can read a PDF by clicking the image to the right which takes you to the report on NCES’s website.

 The report notes that a mere 3% of current US 8th graders are able to write at a level that is considered “advanced.”
 You might not be surprised to learn that “advanced” writing means writing that is “coherent and well structured,” “logically developed” with “supporting details,” and showing evidence of correct “spelling, grammar, usage, capitalization, and punctuation.”

-At Prince of Peace Catholic School, our students will not enter high school without a solid grounding in English grammar and writing skills.
+At Prince of Peace Catholic School, we want our students to enter high school with a solid grounding in all these English grammar and writing skills.

 To target this key communications task at POPCS, we have partnered with the Institute for Excellence in Writing (IEW), a non-profit organization dedicated to “training teachers in a clear, sequential, effective method of teaching writing that reinforces curricular content such as history, science, and literature.”
 In August, 2009, an IEW consultant spent two days training POPCS faculty on “Teaching Structure and Style.”
 Training continued in October 2009 with day three, then a follow up with the consultant on day four in each classroom at each grade level.

-Since then, our students beginning in K5 have been building their skills and achieving their goals in "structure and style."
-That's great education!
+Since that day, our students beginning in K5 have been building their skills and achieving their goals in “structure and style.”
+That’s great education!

 Skills our students learn in the classroom include: